NEW: Coroner withholds autopsy findings, won't even confirm identities of dead

 Meanwhile a Los Angeles County Sheriff’s Office probe is focused on the speed of the 2005 Porsche Carrera GT, the spokesman told CNN.

 Sheriff’s Sgt.
 Richard Cohen told CNN that authorities received a tip Sunday suggesting that another car was at the scene racing the Porsche when it slammed into a light pole and burst into flames.

 But investigators have since ruled out the presence of a second vehicle and the theory that the Porsche was drag racing, a spokesman said Monday afternoon.

-Speed was a factor in the crash, the Los Angeles County Sheriff’s Office said.
-A 45 mph speed limit sign was attached to the light pole knocked down by the Porsche.
+But speed was a factor in the crash, the Los Angeles County Sheriff’s Office said.
+A 45-mph speed limit sign was attached to the light pole knocked down by the Porsche.